Drag0nPower/.github/profile/README.md

   - *Location*: [ae.drag0n.ca](https://ae.drag0n.ca)
   - *Repository*: [Drag0nPower/ae.drag0n.ca](https://github.com/Drag0nPower/ae.drag0n.ca) (Hosted on GitHub Pages)
   - *The Lore*: A fictional storyline oddly entwined with real-world events, sometimes almost predicting them.

-### 🛠️ Workspace Structure

-This repository acts as a top-level manager.
-Each folder within this workspace is managed on its own, allowing us to develop apps using this level as a common manager.

-Notes saved in our `SCRATCHPAD.md` serve as the high-level organizer until we setup the best practice way to manage this top org level for its repositories.